-This stage looks at how tolerant society is in the UK, particularly since 9/11 and 7/7.
+This stage looks at how tolerant society is in the UK, particularly since 9/11.
 Students will be encouraged to think about what tolerance means in the UK, analyse whether or not the UK is a tolerant society and suggest how tolerance can be encouraged.
-Students will look at a variety of case studies, from the activities of Far-Right groups to Gay Pride.
+Student will look at a variety of case studies, from the activities of the EDL to Gay Pride.
 It is important that students already have an understanding of human rights, the meaning of democracy and the rule of law in the UK before this stage.

-Activity: Begin this stage by teasing out the student's understanding of the term tolerance.
-Use the images on Slide 3 to ask open ended questions to support students in their exploration of the possible links to the lesson.
+Activation: Begin this stage by teasing out the student's understanding of the term tolerance.
+Use the images on Slide 1 to ask open ended questions to support students in their exploration of the possible links to the lesson.

-Slide 4 supports students in arriving at a shared definition for tolerance which is essential before students can explore whether or not the UK is a tolerant society.
+Slide 3 supports students in arriving at a shared definition for tolerance which is essential before student can explore whether or not the UK is a tolerant society.
 Ask students to work in pairs and write a definition for the term 'tolerance'.
 Students may use some of the words on the board to help them.